tom-newbold/ECM1400-COURSEWORK/README.md

 This module handles: the main flask application; incoming client requests (leading to scheduling/cancelling
 updates) and updates to the interface (by passsing values into the template).

+    index():
+        Handles incoming client requests, and injects values into the interface

 ##### covid_data_handler

 This module handles: uk-covid-19 api requests; fetching up to date stats and scheduling stats updates.